ImperiaL-24/TXL/README.md

 This is an extension/wrapper of the C Standard Library featuring Lists, Maps, Iterators, Strings, A prototype system with Traits, and so on.

 #### TODO:
-- ?
-Add A Tree
-- T/C Treap
-- T TreeSet
+ - Graph
-- T HashSet
+- ITER_VAL generic
+- kv pair redo

 - TreeSet can be used for storing friends of a user.
 Iter and IterRev can be implemented for a TreeSet
-	- If is Right Leaf, go to Parent.
+	- Start from Left most Leaf
+	- Iterate through the next elements.
+Get the next element with the following rules:
-	- If has Left SubTree, go to Successor.
+		- If has Right SubTree, go to Successor.
-	- If no Left SubTree, go to Grandfather (If Grandfather is the root, and I am a leftist Child kill iteration).
+		- If no Right SubTree & is Left Child, go to Parent.
+		- If no Right SubTree & is Right Child, go to First Left Ancestor
+	- Iteration will be stopped when First Left Ancestor is NULL (at step 3 of iteration)

 Operation|HashSet         |   TreeSet|
 | ---- | ----- |----- |